ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 29. Click the save button.
 This will submit your run.
 You can track your run status on the dashboard.

 Congratulations!
-You have configured a metadata tracker for your project and imported GEO data into the foundry!
+You have configured a metadata tracker for your project and imported GEO data into Foundry!